 Before you can start, you need to create a menu with all of your dishes included in CostGuard.
 For more information on how to do this, click here.
 You also need to create PLU for each dish.
 For more information on how to create PLU, click here.
-Once you complete the menus and PLU numbers, you can enter the Sales information.
+Once both are done, you can begin entering the Sales information.

 2. Click the at the end of Menu Name.
 The Menu pop-up screen will appear.
 Use the search function or the scroll bar to find your menu.
 Make sure that the button appears to the left of the menu.
 Click Select.
 All items attached to this menu will appear in the bottom part of the screen.